rubys/bootstrap/bylaws.md

 powers and privileges of each such class may be prescribed, by amendment to these By-laws in accordance with Article XIV.

-### Section 2.10 - Termination or Suspension of Member by JS Foundation
+### Section 2.10 - Termination or Suspension of Member by $FOUNDATION

-Any Member may be suspended from Membership or have its Membership terminated by the Board for failure to satisfy its Membership Obligations or for engaging in any conduct, either within or without the JS Foundation, that is contrary to the Purposes of the JS Foundation.
+Any Member may be suspended from Membership or have its Membership terminated by the Board for failure to satisfy its Membership Obligations or for engaging in any conduct, either within or without the $FOUNDATION, that is contrary to the Purposes of the $FOUNDATION.
 Financial Obligations already paid shall not be refundable upon any such termination or suspension, and all Financial Obligations of such Member which may be accrued and unpaid as of the date of such termination shall remain due and payable.
 Terminations or suspensions of Membership for failure to satisfy Financial Obligations within 60